Wil Reviews The Syncros Fraser iC SL Carbon Handlebar

 How Does It Compare To A Regular Bar & Stem Combo?

 At 226g, the Syncros Fraser iC SL is very lightweight, but it isn’t quite the lightest out there.
-It is also pretty expensive at $399, but if you’re looking at other premium bar/stem combos, it’s actually not that bad.
-In fact, when you consider an ENVE M6 stem sells for the same price on its own, the Fraser iC SL looks like a comparative bargain!
+It is also pretty expensive at $499, but if you’re looking at other premium bar/stem combos, it’s comparable.
 Here’s a few of the more exotic options on the market, arranged from heaviest to lightest;

 - Syntace Vector Carbon Low 10 Bar & FlatForce Stem ($539 approx) – 353g